Miami (OH) vs. Central Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Miami (OH) Stats and Trends

-- So far this season Miami (OH) has one win against the spread.
+- Miami (OH) has one win against the spread in four games this year.

 - The RedHawks have been favored by 1 point or more one time this season and have not covered the spread in any of them.

-- The RedHawks have four turnovers this season, equal to the number of takeaways for the Chippewas.
+- The RedHawks have four giveaways this season, while the Chippewas have four takeaways .

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.